EnolEther/JMakisSite/README.md

 To do's

-+ Improve load time for photography page by adding fragment caching
 + Implement a system to break photo portfolio over multiple pages
 + Continue improvements on aesthetics and page content.
 Prioritize contact and photography page improvements.
 + Implement a database and blog as a conceptional exercises